Menu

 Megan Cashin - Year 4 Teacher

 My family say that from about the age of three they knew I would become a Teacher.
-Pretending to be a Teacher was my favourite thing to do.
+Pretending to be a Teacher was my favourite thing to do!
 My younger brother and sister were my students...
 I even had my own register!

 I was born and raised in Harlow and then went on to train to be a Primary School Teacher at the University of Bedfordshire in 2016.
 Whilst I was at University, I was fortunate enough to gain my teaching experience in 4 different schools across Harlow, including my final placement in Year 6 at Henry Moore!
+Outside of School, I enjoy spending time with my family and friends, walking my dog and going shopping!

 Jane Thorpe - Year 3 Teacher

-I am a born and bred Harlow girl, having attended Pear Tree Mead Primary and then The Leventhorpe School.
+I was born in Harlow and have lived in this town all my life, having attended Pear Tree Mead Primary and then The Leventhorpe School.
 I love living in Harlow and feel passionately about teaching the children who live here.
-I gained my BAHons in Early Childhood Professional Studies at Anglia Ruskin and I absolutely love the challenges and rewards teaching offers.
-I have two grown-up sons who both attended Henry Moore many moons ago and who have since gained their degrees in their respective fields and are now working.
-In my spare time (what spare time?!)
-I enjoy growing my own fruit and vegetables, walking my dog and spending time with my wonderful husband and family.
+I gained my BA.Hons in Early Childhood Professional Studies at Anglia Ruskin and I absolutely love the challenges and rewards teaching offers.
+I have two grown-up sons, who both attended Henry Moore many moons ago and who have since gained their degrees in their respective fields and are now working.
+I am a very proud nanny to two little boys, Reuben and Jude and relish every minute I can spend with them!
+I enjoy growing my own fruit and vegetables and spending time with my wonderful husband and family.

-Cassie Broughton - Supernumerary Teacher for Key Stage 1
+Cassie Broughton - Class Teacher

 I was born in Harlow and was a student here until 2002 when I decided to go and train to become a primary school teacher at Canterbury Christ Church University.
-After three years of hard work I went for my first teaching interview at Fawbert and Barnards where I was a pupil myself and started teaching there as soon as I finished university.
+After three years of hard work, I went for an interview at Fawbert and Barnards where I was a pupil myself and started teaching there as soon as I finished university.
+In 2010 I decided I needed a change and applied at Henry Moore.
+In 2012 I got married and the following year we went on to have a beautiful girl, followed two years later with a beautiful son.
+After becoming a mum, I was fortunate to continue working part time to allow time with our children.
+I am a very passionate PE Subject leader and continue to work hard to ensure children are given the best experience and plenty of opportunities in Sport and Extra Curricular activities during their time at Henry Moore.

-Jo Silver - Year 1 Teacher
+Jo Silver - Year 3 Teacher

 I trained as a teacher at Canterbury Christ Church University after being a Teaching Assistant for 7 years.
 I have had lots of experience working with children in lots of different settings including teaching in different performing arts schools in both Hertfordshire and Bedfordshire.
 You could say that I am (what they call) ‘A Drama Queen’.